jhee1/jhee1/README.md

 - 👋 Hi, I’m @jhee1
-- 👀 I’m interested in A.I, music, programming, economics and Asian culture
+- 👀 I’m interested in cybersecurity (red teaming), music, books
 - 🌱 I’m currently learning Python and Cybersecurity
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me los.sebastian99@gmail.com

 <!---
 jhee1/jhee1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.